Search Apply Now

 Duration: 1.4 years part-time

-Applicants require a Monash University Graduate Certificate of Analytics with a Weighted Average Mark (WAM) of 60.
+Applicants require a Monash University Graduate Certificate of Analytics with at least a credit (60%) average.

 English requirements